-PLEASE TICK IN THE BOX THAT APPLIES TO YOU ONE BOX ONLY Grades 0 - 4 mMRC Grade 0.
-I only get breathless with strenuous exercise. mMRC Grade 1.
-I get short of breath when hurrying on the level or walking up a slight hill. mMRC Grade 2.
-I walk slower than people of the same age on the level because of breathlessness, or I have to stop for breath when walking on my own pace on the level. mMRC Grade 3.
-I stop for breath after walking about 100 meters or after a few minutes on the level. mMRC Grade 4.
-I am too breathless to leave the house or I am breathless when dressing or undressing. ^a Fletcher CM.
-BMJ 196 TABLE 2.5 50; 2: 1662.
+PLEASE TICK IN THE BOX THAT APPLIES TO YOU | ONE BOX ONLY | Grades 0 - 4

+I only get breathless with strenuous exercise.
+I get short of breath when hurrying on the level or walking up a slight hill.
+I walk slower than people of the same age on the level because of breathlessness, or I have to stop for breath when walking on my own pace on the level.
+I stop for breath after walking about 100 meters or after a few minutes on the level.
+I am too breathless to leave the house or I am breathless when dressing or undressing.
+0; 2: 1662.
+I get short of breath when hurrying on the level or walking up a slight hill.
+I walk slower than people of the same age on the level because of breathlessness, or I have to stop for breath when walking on my own pace on the level.
+I stop for breath after walking about 100 meters or after a few minutes on the level.
+I am too breathless to leave the house or I am breathless

-However, it is now recognized that COPD impacts patients beyond just dyspnea.53 For this reason, a comprehensive assessment of symptoms is recommended rather than just a measure of breathlessness.
-The most comprehensive disease-specific health status questionnaires such as the Chronic Respiratory Questionnaire (CRQ)54 and St. George's Respiratory Questionnaire (SGRQ)55 are too complex to use in routine practice, but shorter comprehensive measures e.g., COPD Assessment Test (CATTM) and The COPD Control Questionnaire (The CCQ[©]) have been developed and are suitable.
+However, it is now recognized that COPD impacts patients beyond just dyspnea.56 For this reason, a comprehensive assessment of symptoms is recommended rather than just a measure of breathlessness.
+The most comprehensive disease-specific health status questionnaires such as the Chronic Respiratory Questionnaire (CRQ)57 and St. George's Respiratory Questionnaire (SGRQ)58 are too complex to use in routine practice, but shorter comprehensive measures e.g., COPD Assessment Test (CAT[TM]) and The COPD Control Questionnaire (The CCQ[©]) have been developed and are suitable.

-COPD Assessment Test (CATTM).
-The COPD Assessment Test^{TM} is an 8-item uni-dimensional measure of health status impairment in COPD (Figure 2.3).
-56 It was developed to be applicable worldwide and validated translations are available in a wide range of languages.
-The score ranges from 0-40, correlates very closely with the SGRQ, and has been extensively documented in numerous publications.
-57
+COPD Assessment Test (CAT^m).
+The COPD Assessment Test^{m} is an 8-item uni-dimensional measure of health status impairment in COPD (Figure 2.3).59 It was developed to be applicable worldwide and validated translations are available in a wide range of languages.
+The score ranges from 0-40, correlates very closely with the SGRQ, and has been extensively documented in numerous publications.60